 Welcome to SocialEyes: exploring the social world with people on the autism spectrum in Northern Ireland.

-SocialEyes is an innovative approach to facilitating social skills and social understanding with people on the autism spectrum.
+SocialEyes is a new and innovative approach to facilitating social skills and social understanding with people on the autism spectrum.
 Launched by The National Autistic Society in 2010, this learning resource has been developed with people with autism and Asperger syndrome, along with leading professionals in the field.
 All SocialEyes resources have been extensively piloted and re-piloted with ongoing development and research since 2005.

 The SocialEyes groups look at eight social skills, each skill is taught in 8 separate modules.
 Members are supported to complete all eight modules of the course of one year.

 - ending a conversation